qualcomm/resource-tuner/Docs/README.md

 ## retuneResources

 **Description:**
-Modifies the duration of an existing Tune request.
+Modifies the duration of an existing tune request.

 **Function Signature:**
 ```cpp